spkennealy/Algos_and_Data_Structures/chapter_8_linked_lists.md

 | Deletion | Θ(1) | O(1) | O(n) |

 Before moving forward, see if you can reason to yourself why each operation has the time and space complexity listed above!

+## Time Complexity - Access and Search:

+### Scenarios:

+1. We have a Linked List, and we'd like to find the 8th item in the list.
+2. We have a Linked List of sorted alphabet letters, and we'd like to see if the letter "Q" is inside that list.

+### Discussion:

+Unlike Arrays, Linked Lists Nodes are not stored contiguously in memory, and thereby do not have an indexed set of memory addresses at which we can quickly lookup individual nodes in constant time.
+Instead, we must begin at the head of the list (or possibly at the tail, if we have a Doubly Linked List), and iterate through the list until we arrive at the node of interest.

+In Scenario 1, we'll know we're there because we've iterated 8 times.
+In Scenario 2, we'll know we're there because, while iterating, we've checked each node's value and found one that matches our target value, "Q".

+In the worst case scenario, we may have to traverse the entire Linked List until we arrive at the final node.
+This makes both Access & Search Linear Time operations.